Karumba & Normanton, Gulf Savannah region

 Burke & Wills Last Camp

-The location of Burke and Wills last northern camp is sign posted 36 km to the south west of Normanton on the main Normanton-Burketown road.
-It is a 1.5-km drive into the bush to the spot which is marked by plaques which read: “This monument marks the site of Camp No: 119 of the 1860-61 Burke and Wills expedition occupied on Saturday 9 February 1861 by Robert O’Hara Burke, William John Wills, John King and Charlie Gray.
+For history buffs and adventure seekers alike, a pilgrimage to the Burke & Wills Last Camp is a must.
+Just 36 km southwest of Normanton, this poignant site marks the final northern camp of the ill-fated 1860-61 Burke and Wills expedition.
+It is a 1.5-km drive into the bush to the spot which is marked by plaques that read: “This monument marks the site of Camp No: 119 of the 1860-61 Burke and Wills expedition occupied on Saturday 9 February 1861 by Robert O’Hara Burke, William John Wills, John King and Charlie Gray.
 On Sunday 10 February Burke and Wills left on the attempted journey to the Gulf of Carpentaria returning on Tuesday 12 February.
-Learn so much more when you visit.
+Follow the signposted trail into the bush, where plaques stand as solemn reminders of the expedition’s tragic end.
+Step back in time as you reflect on the courage and resilience of explorers Robert O’Hara Burke, William John Wills, John King, and Charlie Gray, whose journey into the heart of the Australian outback remains etched in history.

 Gulf Savannah Country